obspy/obspy/CONTRIBUTING.md

 to answer commonly asked questions, and to provide some insight into how the community process works in practice.

-* If you plan on submitting an issue, please follow this [template](https://github.com/obspy/obspy/blob/master/.github/ISSUE_TEMPLATE.md).
+* To report a suspected bug or propose a feature addition, please open a new issue (please read and address what is pointed out in the issue [template](https://github.com/obspy/obspy/blob/master/.github/ISSUE_TEMPLATE.md))
-* If you want to open a pull request make sure to read the information on this page but also have a look at our [pull request template](https://github.com/obspy/obspy/blob/master/.github/PULL_REQUEST_TEMPLATE.md).
+* To directly propose changes, a bug fix or to add a new feature, please open a pull request (please read the information on this page and also check the points mentioned in our [pull request template](https://github.com/obspy/obspy/blob/master/.github/PULL_REQUEST_TEMPLATE.md))
+* If you have questions that you want ask before opening an issue/pull request on Github, you can contact a developer..
+   * on our public gitter channel: https://gitter.im/obspy/obspy
+   * or writing to our [user's mailing list](https://github.com/obspy/obspy/wiki#obspy-users)

 ## Getting Started